kkirstan/Weather-Visualization-Dashboard/README.md

-# Web Design Homework - Web Visualization Dashboard (Latitude)
+# Web Visualization Dashboard

-# Latitude - Latitude Analysis Dashboard with Attitude
-For this homework we'll be creating a visualization dashboard website using visualizations we've created in a past assignment.
-Specifically, we'll be plotting weather data.
+# Weather Analysis Dashboard (Latitude vs. Max Temperature, Humidity, Cloudiness, and Wind Speed)
-In building this dashboard, we'll create individual pages for each plot and a means by which we can navigate between them.
-These pages will contain the visualizations and their corresponding explanations.
-We'll also have a landing page, a page where we can see a comparison of all of the plots, and another page where we can view the data used to build them.
+For this project I created an interactive web visualization dashboard plotting weather data, particularly the relationships between latitude and temperature, humidity, cloudiness, and windspeed.
+I created individual pages for each plot with a corresponding explanation for each visualization, including a navigation menu as a means by which to maneuver between them.
+I also included a landing page, where users can see a comparison of all the plots, and another page where users can view the data used to build them.

 The final product can be found at [https://kkirstan.github.io/Weather-Visualization-Dashboard/WebVisualizations/index.html](https://kkirstan.github.io/Weather-Visualization-Dashboard/WebVisualizations/index.html).

+# Technology Used
+- HTML 5
+- CSS
+- Javascript
+- Bootstrap
+- Python
+- Pandas
+- Jupyter Notebook

 # Website Requirements
 The website must consist of 7 pages total, including: